octobercms/docs/console-commands.md

     - [Mirror Public Directory](#cache-clear-command)
     - [Miscellaneous Commands](#october-util-command)

-October CMS includes several command-line interface (CLI) commands and utilities that allow to manage various aspects of the platform, as well as speed up the development process.
+October CMS includes several command-line interface (CLI) commands and utilities that allow you to manage various aspects of the platform, as well as speed up the development process.
 The console commands are based on Laravel's [Artisan](http://laravel.com/docs/artisan) tool.
 You may [develop your own console commands](../console/development) or speed up development with the provided [scaffolding commands](../console/scaffolding).

 <a name="maintenance-commands"></a>
 ## Setup & Maintenance

-<a name="console-install-command"></a>
-### Install Command

-The `october:install` command will guide you through the process of setting up October CMS for the first time.
-It will ask for the database configuration, application URL, encryption key and administrator details.

-    php artisan october:install

-You also may wish to inspect **config/app.php** and **config/cms.php** to change any additional configuration.

-> **Note**: You cannot run `october:install` after running `october:env`. `october:env` takes the existing configuration values and puts them in the `.env` file while replacing the original values with calls to `env()` within the configuration files. `october:install` cannot now replace those calls to `env()` within the configuration files as that would be overly complex to manage.

 <a name="console-update-command"></a>
 ### System Update